-After eligibility has been confirmed at the intake meeting, the family will be scheduled to attend an Eligibility Briefing explaining how the program works.
-The family is All adult family members are required to attend the briefing in order for the family to be eligible to receive a voucher.
+After eligibility has been confirmed, the family will be scheduled to attend an Eligibility Briefing explaining how the program works.
+All adult family members are required to attend the briefing in order for the family to be eligible to receive a voucher.
 If they cannot attend the originally scheduled briefing, they may attend a later session.
 If the family fails to attend two briefings without good cause, they will be denied admission to the program.

-Families unable to attend a briefing due to a disability mayUpon request, Pensacola Housing will provide a reasonable accommodation regarding the Eligibility Briefing, such as having the briefing presented at an alternate location or during via a one-on-one appointment.
+Upon request, Pensacola Housing will provide a reasonable accommodation regarding the Eligibility Briefing, such as having the briefing presented at an alternate location or via a one-on-one appointment.
 If an applicant with a disability requires auxiliary aids or other assistance to gain full benefit from the briefing, Pensacola Housing will furnish such aids where doing so would not result in a fundamental alteration of the nature of the program or in an undue financial or administrative burden.
 In determining the most suitable auxiliary aid, Pensacola Housing will give primary consideration to the request of the applicant.